 He did not give up.
-Eventually he ended up in a prison camp in Manchuria, where Russian units freed him in August of 1945.
+Eventually he ended up in a prison camp in Manchuria, where Russian units freed him in August 1945.
 He was 24 years old and weighed 90 pounds.
-Despite his horrible ordeal in WWII, he stayed with the Army, serving in Korea and Germany and finally retiring at the rank of Colonel in 1962.
+Despite his horrible ordeal in WWII, he stayed with the Army, serving in Korea and Germany and finally retiring at the rank of colonel in 1962.

 Skardon attended Clemson University, then an all-male military school, from 1935 to 1938.
 He returned to Clemson after retiring from the Army and became an English professor.
-He was named an Alumni Master Teacher in 1977 and taught until his retirement in 1985.
+He was named an alumni master teacher in 1977 and taught until his retirement in 1985.

 In 2006, Skardon tracked down retired Army Col. Gerald Schurtz, the son of Maj.
-Paul Schurtz, who had languished side-by-side with Skardon in the Cabanatuan prison camp.
+Paul Schurtz, who had languished side by side with Skardon in the Cabanatuan prison camp.
 Maj.
 Schurtz perished with 270 others, including Morgan, in the hellish sinking of the Oryoku Maru.

-Shurtz, who is one of the original organizers of the memorial march, still has to pause and choke back tears when he talks about that moment.
+Schurtz, who is one of the original organizers of the memorial march, still has to pause and choke back tears when he talks about that moment.

-“After I got up off the floor we talked and I told him we were having the march in the next three weeks, would he like to come?
+“After I got up off the floor, we talked, and I told him we were having the march in the next three weeks.
+Would he like to come?
 And he came.”

 That’s how Skardon came to White Sands Missile Range for the first time.
-Then 88, he was overtaken by the experience, and after all the runners started he decided to walk.
+Then 88, he was overtaken by the experience, and after all the runners started, he decided to walk.

-The group of former Clemson students, family, and friends known as “Ben’s Brigade” that walks with him grew in numbers every year.
+The group of former Clemson students, family and friends known as “Ben’s Brigade” that walks with him grew in numbers every year.
 This year, fittingly, there were about 100 of them, including Clemson’s Reserve Officers’ Training Corps honor guard, the Pershing Rifles.

 “I should like to acknowledge the support of Ben’s Brigade.
 I’m Ben,” quipped Skardon during his speech.
 “I would like to pay tribute to those who make the Bataan Memorial Death March a reality for me.
 Coming to White Sands Missile Range is now my pilgrimage.
 It is the most focused, solemn, meaningful event that I have ever participated in.
-I am privileged to be making my eleventh trip.”
+I am privileged to be making my 11th trip.”

 While Skardon is the only survivor who walks, there were six others in attendance this year.
-All in their late 90’s, they are given a royal welcome and treated like rock stars by the thousands who gather to run in their honor.
+All in their late 90s, they are given a royal welcome and treated like rock stars by the thousands who gather to run in their honor.
 Otherwise tough-as-nails men and women weep when they shake their hands.